modyo/modyo-docs/docs/platform/content/entries.md

 ### Delete entries

 Modyo only allows you to delete entries that are archived.
-To do this get to the edit view of the entry and in the additional options and use the "Delete" option of the selector to the left of the main view button.
+To do this open the additional options in the edit view and use the "Delete" option of the selector to the left of the main view button.

 #### Preview